Seer, Inc. Income Taxes Disclosure

 |

 The tax benefit of net operating losses, temporary differences, and credit carryforwards are recorded as an asset to the extent that management assesses that realization is more likely than not.
 Management assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit use of existing deferred.
 In the U.S, a significant piece of objective negative evidence evaluated was the cumulative loss incurred since the Company’s incorporation in 2017.
 Such objective evidence limits the ability to recognize the domestic net deferred tax assets.
 The amount of the net deferred tax assets considered realizable, could be adjusted as estimates of future taxable income during the carryforward period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight is given to subjective evidence, such as the Company’s projections for growth.
-For the years ended December 31, 2025 and 2024, the net changes in the net valuation allowance were an increase of $16.4 million and $17.1 million, respectively.
+For the years ended December 31, 2024 and 2023, the net changes in the net valuation allowance were an increase of $17.1 million and an increase of $19.0 million, respectively.

 Utilization of the Company’s federal and state net operating loss and tax credit carryforwards may be subject to an annual limitation in the event that there is a change in ownership as provided by Section 382 of the Internal Revenue Code and similar state codes.
 Such limitation could result in a deferral or expiration of the utilization of the net operating loss and tax credit carryforwards.
 The Company concluded that while ownership changes occurred in 2018, 2020, and 2022, no tax attributes are expected to expire unutilized as a result of the Section 382 limitation.